AGM-1 Carbine

 Notes: This rifle was introduced in 2002.
 It uses gas operation, and a number of exotic materials and manufacturing techniques to produce a rifle like no other.
 The receiver cover is of hardened steel of a type more normally used in spacecraft.
 The barrel is attached to this so rigidly that there is no play whatsoever, and on top of this is a carbon-fiber mount for telescopic sights.
 The barrel itself is free-floating, and the receiver is made of composites.
 The inclination of the stock in relation to the rest of the rifle can be changed with spacers, and there is a thick recoil pad on the butt.
 The Argo comes in the standard version with matte black composites and steel, and the fancier Argo Special with a silver-colored receiver and better grades of wood in the stock (though both use walnut).
 Both are identical for game purposes, though the Argo Special is made only to fire .30-06 Springfield.

-Twilight 2000 Notes: This rifle does not exist in the Twilight 2000 timeline.
+Twilight 2000 Notes: This rifle does not exist.

 Weapon